-- $E[Y{1i}|X_i]$ and $E[Y{0i}|X_i]$ are continuous at $X_i = c$ - · Assume potential outcomes do not change at cutoff. - This means that except treatment assignment, all other unobserved determinants of Yi are continuous at cutoff c. - This implies no other confounding factor affects outcomes at cutoff c. - · Any observed discontinuity in the outcome can be attributed to treatment assignment.
+- Which is equivalent to: - Assume potential outcomes do not change at cutoff. - except treatment assignment, all other unobserved determinants of Y_i are continuous at cutoff c. - no other confounding factor affects outcomes at cutoff c. - Then any observed discontinuity in the outcome can be attributed to treatment assignment. - The treatment effect is identified by the difference in the potential outcomes at the cutoff: